- “Am I too early?”

 Later: Winter – April of Junior Year

-This is a great time to start zeroing in on the shape of your college list.
+This is a great time to start honing in on the shape of your college list.
 Based on your personal goals, what kind of net are you going to be casting?
 Have you explored enough different types of schools so that the balance matches the amount of risk you want to take on (remember, all audition-based schools have an element of risk in them!)?
 If you feel zeroed in on the approximate shape of your list, you can start looking up Artistic requirements to get a sense of what you’ll need to prepare, though you’ll need to check these again when the official requirements are released for your calendar year.
-This is also a great time to check in on what you have prepared in terms Letters of Recommendation, Artistic and Academic Resumes, and to plan for the SAT/ACT.
+This is also a great time to check in on what you have prepared in terms Letters of Recommendation, Artistic and Academic Resumes, and to plan for the SAT/ACT (if you are taking it).

 Picking up from your artistic exploration, you’ve started to decide on some material you may be presenting to these auditors.
 As you build your repertoire, is it representing you in the way you want it to, both from a skills perspective and what you are saying about yourself as an artist?
 Remember, this is your chance to present the musical revue “(Insert Your Name Here)!” in the form of a few songs, monologues, and dance choreography.
 Is this the story you want to tell?
 This stage doesn’t have to be about final decisions, but about expanding possibilities.
 If there’s an artistic element that scares you (Dance?
 Shakespeare?), there’s no time like the present to rip off the band-aid and start working on it.